Designing end-to-end flow to democratizing decentralized-finance .

 Dashboard

-This is a stripped-down, rough prototype of how I envisioned Axal’s dashboard.
-The design is intentionally simple, leaning toward a bento-box style layout with clear statistics and prominent numbers displayed in fiat.
+The stripped-down, rough prototype of Axal’s dashboard.
+The design leans toward a bento-box style layout with clear statistics and prominent numbers displayed in fiat.

 The goal is to make key information easy to read and remove any confusion that might come from crypto-native representations.